mayankwebbing/hms-python/README.md

 - Run command to install needed modules " pip install flask && pip install flask_restful ".

-- Go to the directory location (for e.g. " H: " {if H symbol is shown} then use " cd HMS ").
+- Go to the directory location (for e.g. " H: " {if H symbol is shown} then use " cd hms-python-master ").

 - Run command to install packages " python setup.py install ".